Hillary Clinton Recalls Holding Hands In Bed With Bill To Make Point About Her Marriage

 Hillary recalls how people were under the belief that her marriage was one of convenience, but she said that couldn’t be further from the truth.
 While the former Secretary of State dedicated only about two pages to her feelings on staying with Bill after the scandal, she does says quite a bit in those pages.

 According to Fox & Friends on Tuesday morning, besides complementing Bill as a “good father” and “supportive husband,” Hillary shares this one snippet about how she was lying in bed with Bill and he reached over to hold her hand.
 CNN quotes Hillary’s lines from her book about this endearing moment.
-They write,
+They write as follows.

 “Clinton writes about how she and her husband laid in bed after she conceded to Trump and just ‘stared at the ceiling.'”
 Hillary then shared, “Bill took my hand, and we just lay there.”
 Hillary offered up this description to give an example of how Bill is there for her, just like she writes how Bill told her that he would vote for her if she were to run for president.
 They were taking a breather in anticipation to what would come next when they braved the public after Hillary’s loss was made official.